That projected dollar amount reflects a -11.6% slowdown compared to $1.82 billion 5 years earlier in 2020.

 Below are exports from Afghanistan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Afghanistan’s goods trail Afghan importer spending on foreign products.

-Afghanistan has highly negative net exports and therefore deep international trade deficits notably for animal or vegetable fats, oils or waxes, and milling products, malt and starches.
+Afghanistan has highly negative net exports and therefore deep international trade deficits notably for milling products, malt and starches.

 Afghan Export Companies